Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Contact-Anchored Proprioceptive Odometry

 \subsection{Stance Selection via Torque-Based Wrench Estimation}

 To enable contact-anchored constraints, we must select legs that are in reliable ground contact.
 In our implementation, the end-effector force is estimated from joint torques and the geometric Jacobian (Appendix~\ref{app:leg_kin_wrench}).
-Let $\mathbf{f}^{B}_{i,k}$ be the estimated end-effector force in $\mathcal{F}_B$ and $\mathbf{f}^{W}_{i,k}=\mathbf{R}_{WB,k}\mathbf{f}^{B}_{i,k}$ in $\mathcal{F}_W$.
+Let $\mathbf{f}^{W}_{i,k}$ denote the end-effector force expressed in the world-aligned frame used by the stance gate.
+In the implementation, this force is obtained directly from the world-frame transform-chain Jacobian and the measured joint torques, rather than by first forming a separate body-frame wrench and then explicitly rotating it.
 We declare leg $i$ as contacting when the vertical component satisfies

 where $f_{\mathrm{th}}$ is a configurable threshold under our sign convention.
+For weighting auxiliary geometric cues and for diagnostics, we also compute a soft contact confidence

+which is consistent with the negative-force contact convention and provides a smooth transition between swing and stance.

 A touchdown event is detected by

 which triggers footfall recording and height correction (Section~\ref{sec:sec2_height}).